-This unique and widely-lauded education method, developed more than a century ago by Italian physician Maria Montessori, is built around the concepts of self-directed learning, mixed-age classrooms, collaboration, creativity, and social responsibility.
-We value the 120 years of cumulative observation and research on this method and we feel that a school based on the Montessori Method is the best that we can offer the toddlers in our neighborhood.
+This unique and widely-lauded education method, developed more than a century ago by Italian physician Maria Montessori, is built around developmentally appropriate environments, self-directed learning, mixed-age classrooms, and social responsibility.
+We value the 110 years of cumulative observation and research on this method and we feel that a school based on the Montessori Method is the best that we can offer the toddlers and preschoolers in our neighborhood.